nopperl/ipinyou-ctr/Readme.md

 directly dependent upon `imp` (ie, `click` cannot be true if `imp` is false).
 Therefore, we will use only bids where `imp == True` as training and test data.

-In our dataset, `Browser` indicates the [user agent][2] of the user targeted with the bid.
+In our dataset, `Browser` indicates the [user agent][2] of the user targeted by the bid.
 We use the Python package [user-agents][3] to translate the user agent into a factor variable which will indicate the browser family of the user (ie, `Mozilla Firefox`, `Chrome`, `Safari`, ...). `AdvertiserID` contains the unique identification number for each advertiser.
 To reduce our memory overhead, we will use only bids where `AdvertiserID == 2259` (a milk provider).